 Renault Kangoo Z.E. van range, battery & charging

-Renault has developed its battery technology over the years, so while the original Kangoo Z.E. that launched in 2011 had an official range of 110 miles, the current model can boast an official figure of 170 miles.
-That’s around 70 miles more than the Citroen Berlingo Electric and Peugeot Partner Electric, although the Nissan e-NV200 has recently been updated with a bigger battery, so now has a quoted range of up to 188 miles.
+Renault has developed its battery technology over the years, so while the original Kangoo Z.E. that launched in 2011 had an official range of 110 miles, the current model can boast an official figure of 143 miles – although even Renault admits 124 is a more realistic figure in real-world use.

 The Kangoo Z.E. has a 33kWh battery pack located under the load area.
-This is the same size as the original 22kWh battery, because Renault has improved the energy density of the cells, rather than simply fitting a physically larger battery, so it doesn’t reduce load volume.
+This is the same physical size as the original 22kWh battery, because Renault has improved the energy density of the cells, so it doesn’t reduce load volume.
 The battery is connected to the 60bhp electric motor that’s under the bonnet and drives the front wheels, while the sole charging socket for the battery is located in the Kangoo Z.E.’s nose, behind the Renault badge.

 Renault Kangoo Z.E. range

-As there’s just a single charging socket for the Kangoo Z.E., you’re limited as to how quickly you can top the batteries up.
+As there’s just a single charging socket for the Kangoo, you’re limited as to how quickly you can top the batteries up.
 Unlike sister brand Nissan, Renault doesn’t equip the Kangoo Z.E. with a high-voltage CHAdeMO socket.

 The fastest charging you’re going to get for the Kangoo is from a public charging point with a power supply in excess of 7kW.
-It takes six hours to charge a flat battery here, and it’s the same amount of time if you plug into a higher-voltage 22 or 43 kW supply – the Kangoo Z.E.’s charging set-up is the limiting factor.
-As for home charging, a 3.7kW wallbox can charge the Kangoo in 11 hours from flat, while a 3.3kW/14 Amp supply takes 12 hours.
-Using the optional three-pin plug to top up the battery from the mains gives you a lengthy charge time of 17 hours from flat.
+It takes six hours to charge a flat battery there – the same amount of time if you plug into a higher-voltage 22 or 43 kW supply – as the Kangoo Z.E.’s on-board charger is the limiting factor.
+As for home charging, a 3.7kW supply can charge the Kangoo in 11 hours from flat.